gargvishesh/druid/docs/multi-stage-query/index.md

 are occupied while a query is running.
 This behavior is subject to change in future releases.

-Key concepts for Talaria-based query execution:
+Key concepts for multi-stage query execution:

 - **Controller**: an indexing service task of type `talaria0` that manages the execution of a query.
 There is one controller task per query.